 The Realizeit “learning engine” has the scope to create 6m questions for students.
 Depending on their answers, the content evolves and adapts to meet their requirements.

-Big data and data analytics is starting to be introduced in areas such as the medical sector, to improve patient healthcare and outcomes from illnesses.
+The analysis of big data using software by a company like Kyligence or similar, is starting to be introduced in areas such as the medical sector, to improve patient healthcare and outcomes from illnesses.
 It’s also being used to map the future of smarter cities, by predicting everything from traffic flow to crime levels.

 CCKF has a partnership with Career Education Corporation (CEC), a US company that runs courses at 95 schools in the US, Canada, Britain and France.
 Students in more than 11,000 course areas have already used the CCKF technology and the results have been “very positive”, said Collery.